cbaron/patchwork/readme.md

 3) Go to the `Delivery Routes` collection and create a route for the new group with day of week and start and end times.

 4) Go to `Zip Code => Route` to associate a zip code with the route you just created.
-For `deliveryroute` start typing the label of the delivery route until a dropdown appears, then select.
+For `deliveryroute` start typing the label of the delivery route until a dropdown appears, then select it.

 That should do it!
 The group will now appear as an option in the sign up as well as on the Locations page.